AdobeDocs/analytics.en/help/export/analytics-data-feed/create-feed.md

    +++Azure SAS

    You can send feeds directly to an Azure container using SAS authentication.
-This destination type requires a Bucket name, an Application ID, Tenant ID, Key vault URI, Key vault secret name, and a Secret Key.
+This destination type requires an Application ID, Tenant ID, Key vault URI, Key vault secret name, and secret.

-   To configure an Azure SAS bucket as the destination for a data feed:
+   To configure Azure SAS as the destination for a data feed:

    1. If you haven't already, create an Azure application that Adobe Analytics can use for authentication.